12 Crypto Leverage Trading Strategies to Control Exposure

 Some strategies are directly connected to the market and how it moves while others are more focused on how you think.

-It requires a good strategy to make money as a leveraged trade and you need to work on several of them to see success.
+It requires a clear strategy to stay solvent as a leveraged trader, and you need to refine several of them over time to have any chance of long-term success.

-Without a strategy, you are left to a walk of random events that will most likely end in ruin and stress.
+Without a strategy, you are left to a walk of random events that usually ends in ruin and stress.

-A strategy is nothing more than a way of seeing your trading, seeing the markets, and how you approach different situations such as setups or different opportunities.
+A strategy is nothing more than a way of seeing your trading, seeing the markets, and how you approach different situations such as setups, different opportunities, or risk scenarios.

 FAQs